RCIC-UCI-Public/website-rcic/docs/source/software/updates.rst

   Python 3**.
 Test your application with the :tt:`-W` default command-line option to see any deprecation warnings and follow online guides (google) for porting Python 2 to Python 3.
 * :tt:`Cufflinks` does not work under Rocky Linux 8.
-Use a singularity container build with cufflinks compiled for CentOS 7.
+Use a singularity container build with Cufflinks compiled for CentOS 7.
   The image **/dfs8/singularity-images/cufflinks.simg** is build with **singularity/3.7.2**.
   Example of usage: